 Bitcoin futures are standard financial derivatives

-If you are not familiar with futures, we would recommend to start to trade with non-Bitcoin futures first.
+If you are not familiar with futures, we would recommend starting to trade with other, non-Bitcoin futures first.
 Bitcoin futures have by month maturities.
 The initial margins are quite high, ~40%, so this means you need to have multiple thousands of dollars for one contract (~$5,000 at the beginning of January, 2018).

 How it works and main parties

 CBOE or CME will pair you with the best buy/sell offer on the market.
 When the price of the future changes and you potentially lose, you need to deposit more to your margin.
 If you lose too much, your position will be closed.
 The price of Bitcoin is determined by CBOE and CME with averaging multiple crypto exchange prices.

 Fees, risks and how you are protected

 Trading futures can be super cost efficient.
 One contract can cost you as low as ~$5, having a $10,000 Bitcoin notional exposure.
 Let’s see risks and how you are protected: